 The PSR will be introduced by regulations made under the Health and Care Act 2022.
 Once the PSR is in force, it will replace the Public Contracts Regulations 2015 and the Procurement, Patient Choice and Competition Regulations 2013 for the procurement of healthcare services by relevant authorities.

 A preview of the proposals for the PSR is available.
 These are a preview only and not final policy.

-The Provider Selection Regime has been developed in response to consultations by both NHS England and the Department of Health and Social Care.
+The PSR has been developed in response to consultations by both NHS England and the Department of Health and Social Care.
 The Department of Health and Social Care’s response to their supplementary consultation on the detail of the proposed regulations was published on 13 July 2023.